Agoric/agoric-sdk/packages/SwingSet/APIChange.md

 When you define a vat, you write module that exports a `buildRootObject` function.
 The signature of this function has changed.
 It is now:

-`buildRootObject(vatPowers, vatOptions)`
+`buildRootObject(vatPowers, vatParameters)`

-The `vatPowers` parameter is the same as it was before, while the `vatOptions` parameter is new.
-The latter contains a copy of the contents of the `options` property (if there was one) from the associated vat definition in the config object used to create the swingset; this allows you to use the config object to configure individual vats however you like, as long as this configuration can be described by a JSON-serializable pure data object.
-Some demos and tests use multiple instances of the same vat code and had to resort to weird wrapper modules to allow them to be multiply instantiated; with `vatOptions` such hackery is no longer required.
+The `vatPowers` parameter is the same as it was before, while the `vatParameters` parameter is new.
+The latter contains a copy of the contents of the `parameters` property (if there was one) from the associated vat definition in the config object used to create the swingset; this allows you to use the config object to configure individual vats however you like, as long as this configuration can be described by a JSON-serializable pure data object.
+Some demos and tests use multiple instances of the same vat code and had to resort to weird wrapper modules to allow them to be multiply instantiated; with `vatParameters` such hackery is no longer required.

-In addition, command line parameters from the host invocation of the swingset (which the host provides in the second parameter to `buildVatController`) are now passed as the `argv` property of the `vatOptions` rather than as an argument to the bootstrap vat's `bootstrap` message.
+In addition, command line parameters from the host invocation of the swingset (which the host provides in the second parameter to `buildVatController`) are now passed as the `argv` property of the `vatParameters` rather than as an argument to the bootstrap vat's `bootstrap` message.
 The signature of the `bootstrap` method of the bootstrap vat is thus now: